Blaco/super_smash_bones/README.md

         ]
     ),
 ```
-ClavicleC and LegC tell the plugin if the Wii U skeleton have those bones.
-(Link doesn't, so we remove them during Wii U conversion) \
+ClavicleC and LegC tells the plugin if the Ulti skeleton has those bones.
+(Link doesn't, so we skip creating them during Ulti conversion) \
 Both Half Life/Gmod and TF2 style Valve Biped naming schemas are supported. **The index order is: (HL2, TF2, SSB4, SSBU)**

 ## Installation